01 of 10

 More planning and consideration may go into building an outdoor deck than, say, an indoor bathroom.
 Besides determining it's a deck you want instead of a patio, you will need to establish a budget, select material, find a space to build it, and determine whether it is a DIY project or you'll need to hire a professional.

-Read these 10 considerations before planning and starting to build a deck.Continue to 2 of 10 below.
+There are many things to take into consideration before planning and starting to build a deck.Continue to 2 of 10 below.

 02 of 10